A Machine Learning Approach to Enhancing eROSITA Observations: Results

 \subsection{Smoothness}

 As they grow, galaxy clusters accrete nearby dark matter and baryons.
 This process results in clumpy substructure within the cluster, which can be visible in X-ray observations.
-The smoothness morphology parameter is a measure of the amount of substructure in a galaxy cluster, which in turn provides information about the dynamical state of the cluster \citep{Melott_2001}.
+The smoothness morphology parameter is a measure of the amount of substructure in a galaxy cluster, which in turn provides information about the dynamical state of the cluster \citep{Rasia_2013}.
 Like the other morphology parameters, smoothness also provides important information for cluster mass estimation \citep{Green_2019}.
+We adopt the smoothness parameter as defined in \citet{Green_2019}, which is similar to the fluctuation parameter used in \citet{Rasia_2013}.

 To calculate the $R_{500c}$ smoothness, like the fixed smoothness discussed in section \ref{training}, we again apply an 11 pixel boxcar smoothing scale, but only to the pixels within $R_{500c}$ of the center.
 Equation \ref{eqn_s}, shown below, describes the calculation for smoothness.
 Here $F$ denotes the total flux, $\mathbf{X}$ is the observation image, $\mathbf{\tilde{X}}$ is the observation image after boxcar smoothing has been applied, and $r$ is the radius within which the flux is calculated.